yuenalaw/languageappreport/main.typ

 Duolingo’s strength comes with the gamification aspect.
 Its bite-sized lessons take less than 5 minutes to do, and learners can undergo 'quests' with their friends, allowing them to push each other and support each other in learning.
 It also makes them feel more accountable when they miss their lessons, because their progress can be shown to their friends.
 As a personal user of Duolingo, I like how each exercise brings in new vocab to learn, but at the same time is very easy to complete.
 Furthermore, Duolingo consists of badge systems and rewards, in the hopes that students become more motivated and engaged in their content.
 Students should be intrinsically motivated to learn @IOG (where the desire to learn comes from the student, rather than from external factors such as parental pressure), as this leads to better information retainment.
 However, a substantial body of research suggests that the way we attempt to increase intrinsic motivation should be cautioned @EOG, because tangible rewards (such as badges) can shift a student’s motivation from intrinsic to extrinsic.
 What they instead conclude is that gamification should be used for the fast feedback to the students.

+Duolingo is also famous for its microlearning aspect.
+Microlearning is similar to gamification, but the critical difference lies with learning goals being masked as game-like activities.
+The gamification encourages students to participate more in the learning activities by providing them more enjoyable approaches.
+Duolingo is one of the most popular language apps, but how effective is it?
+We can back up Duolingo through a study done by Fang @ASCE , which looks at English learning.
+The study begins with emphasising that despite the exponential growth of knowledge and information with the internet, the traditional 'classroom + textbook' learning mode has failed to satisfy people’s needs of seeking knowledge.
+The new micro-learning approach has become popular among college students due to their ability to use mobile handheld devices, such as a mobile phone, and micro-learning concentrates on brief and independent messages.
+College students are therefore provided with the information they need anytime.

+A paper on microlearning @MLT shows that gamification, infographics, videos, apps and social media may all be leveraged to provide this.
+Microlearning allows lessons to be given in a short length of time and can be accessible at any time and from anywhere.
+It further explores how microlearning can increase student comprehension and retention, especially when lessons are broken down into digestible pieces.
+In the modern day, TikTok (a platform for short videos) are extremely easy to remember because of their short, effective nature, where all important information is concisely condensed into a few seconds.
+This is a great example of microlearning; the only downside is that microlearning is not effective when dealing with a narrow, intricate and complicated issue requiring an in-depth discussion.

 Rosetta Stone’s strength comes from the fact it uses sensory input.
 Different languages may contain words that do not exist in the learner’s primary language.
 Thus, there is no direct translation.
 Therefore, images are incredibly useful for this, because it strips away the intermediary step of having your brain translate to a different language domain, where sometimes the word does not exist.
 Its stress on pronunciation and having a direct feedback loop is also useful in achieving fluency, because many learners struggle with pronunciation the most.
 Learning new languages requires you to train new mouth muscles, muscles that may not be used in the learner’s primary language.

+== Utilising social media

 When designing a language app, we can also stretch beyond what other language apps do and take a look at social media.
 Social media is addictive; among the 7.91 billion people as of 2022, the average time individuals spent using the internet was 6h 58 minutes per day, with an average use of social media platforms of 2h and 27 mins @GOR.
 What sets social media apart is the personalization aspect, human connection and the fact people are free to exchange ideas which build up on top of each other.
 We can see this through the most popular apps of January 2022, which are TikTok, Instagram, Facebook and Whatsapp, whose basic goal is to enable users to share and create content with each other.